 Besides pre-school or after school care, budget for baby-sitting.
 Most families, maybe once a month, both mom and dad have to go somewhere, together, and you need a sitter.
-That twenty bucks or so goes in your bankruptcy budget, too.
+That twenty bucks or so goes in your bankruptcy means test budget, too.

 Do you send the kids to summer camp?
 That’s child care–and goes into your child care budget.